Astha-codesdev/first/README.md

-# first
+# First
-This is my first repository
+This is my first GIT repository.
+Author - Astha Khare